Golinski v. Office of Personnel Management: Amicus briefs (9th Circuit)

-In June 2012, two former Republican Attorneys General, Edwin Meese and John Ashcroft, filed an amicus brief ("friend of the court") in the Golinski.
+In June 2012, two former Republican Attorneys General, Edwin Meese and John Ashcroft, filed an amicus brief ("friend of the court") in the Golinski case.
 It called the DOJ's decision not to defend DOMA section 3 "an unprecedented and ill-advised departure from over two centuries of Executive Branch practice" and "an extreme and unprecedented deviation from the historical norm".
 Two similar briefs in defense of DOMA were filed by a group of ten Republican senators and the attorneys general of 14 states.

 Several amici curiae briefs were filed in support of the plaintiffs.
 One filed by 135 members of the U.S. House of Representatives, including Nancy Pelosi and Steny Hoyer, dissenting members of the Bipartisan Legal Advisory Group, argued that the DOMA was not an act of rational, impartial, or constitutional lawmaking.
 Seventy business, professional, and municipal employers argued that DOMA burdens employers because it creates a conflict between federal and state regulation of same-sex spousal benefits.

 Family and child welfare law professors argued that DOMA inconsistently and unconstitutionally singles out same-sex couples for discrimination, despite family law tradition to the contrary.
 Historians from Harvard, Princeton, USC, NYU, Stanford, Duke, Johns Hopkins, and Rutgers argued that DOMA encroached upon the state's domain by inconsistently denying same-sex couples the right to marry while historically allowing states to determine every other requirement for marriage.
 The Supreme Court denied the petition for certiorari before judgment on June 27, following its decision in Windsor.
 On July 11, the court asked the parties to advise it how to proceed in light of the decision in Windsor by July 25.